-- To request records from Bedford County or the Commonwealth Attorney’s Office, you may direct your request to the FOIA Officer, Brigitte Luckett.
-She can be reached by phone at 540-586-7601; by email firstname.lastname@example.org; by fax at 540-586-0406; or in writing at Bedford County Administration Office, Attn: Brigitte Luckett, FOIA Officer, 122 E. Main St., Suite 202, Bedford, VA 24523.
+- To request records from Bedford County, the Commonwealth Attorney’s Office, or the Commissioner of the Revenue, you may direct your request to the FOIA Officer, Brigitte Luckett.
+She can be reached by phone at 540-586-7601; by email email@example.com; by fax at 540-586-0406; or in writing at Bedford County Administration Office, Attn: Brigitte Luckett, FOIA Officer, 122 E. Main St., Suite 202, Bedford, VA 24523.
 You may also contact her with questions you have concerning requesting records from Bedford County.

 - To request records from the Sheriff’s Office, you may call 540-586-7827 or follow this link to their FOIA page:http://bedfordcountysheriff.org/citizen-services/police-report-request-form/